-(or within three (3) months of discharge from an acute facility for infants requiring continuous acute care following birth).
+(15) The department shall make reasonable efforts to assure that all newborns have a hearing screening by three (3) months of age (or within three (3) months of discharge from an acute facility for infants requiring continuous acute care following birth).

-(15) The department shall make reasonable efforts to assure that all newborns with a confirmed hearing loss are referred to the appropriate point of contact for the Part C of the Individuals with Disabilities Education Act (IDEA) system of early intervention services (First Steps) by six (6) months of age (or within six (6) months of discharge from an acute care facility for infants requiring continuous acute care following birth).
+(16) The department shall make reasonable efforts to assure that all newborns with a confirmed hearing loss are referred to the appropriate point of contact for the Part C of the Individuals with Disabilities Education Act (IDEA) system of early intervention services (First Steps) by six (6) months of age (or within six (6) months of discharge from an acute care facility for infants requiring continuous acute care following birth).

 AUTHORITY: section 191.937, RSMo 2000.
 Original rule filed Aug.
 1, 2001, effective Jan.
 31, 2002.
-Amended: Filed Jan.
-31, 2003, effective July 30, 2003.